-OAR (2012) OAR (2012) Recommendation Reference 7.2.2.
+OAR (2012) Reference OAR (2012) Recommendation 7.2.2.
 CDO should develop formal detailed evaluation criteria to assess potential Quality Assurance assessors.
-The criteria should include not only the number of years as a denturist but also specific criteria to assess an applicant's experience with the standards outlined in the CDO's Quality Assurance

-Manual and the RHPA.
+The criteria should include not only the number of years as a denturist but also specific criteria to assess an applicant's experience with the standards outlined in the CDO's Quality Assurance Manual and the RHPA.
 The use of a skills matrix detailing the expertise and experience desired in an assessor is recommended.
 A skills matrix should be completed for all applicants to provide an audit trail of the rationale for the selection or rejection of assessors.

 Potential conflicts of interests should also be addressed with each assessor completing a Conflict of Interest statement prior to each assessment.
 All prior relationships and dealings between the assessor and member should be documented prior to the assessment taking place.
 In addition, elected members of Council should not serve as assessors.
 The expertise and experience desired in an assessor should be communicated to the membership when applications are requested.
 The Quality Assurance Committee should be required to assess candidates utilizing the publicly disclosed criteria.
 CDO (2016) Action Items Current Reference Status 7.2.2.1.
-Develop formal detailed evaluation criteria to assess potential Quality Assurance assessors that specify the number of years practising as a denturist.
-Complete 7.2.2.2. • Develop formal detailed evaluation criteria to assess an applicant's experience with the standards outlined in the CDO's Quality Assurance Manual and the RHPA.
-Complete 7.2.2.3. • Introduce use of a skills matrix detailing the expertise and experience desired in an assessor.
-Complete 7.2.2.4. • Complete a skills matrix for all applicants to provide an audit trail of the rationale for the selection or rejection of assessors.
-Complete 7.2.2.5.
-Address potential conflicts of interest with each assessor by completing a Conflict of Interest statement prior to each assessment.
-Note: Each assessor is now required to complete a Conflict of Interest statement for each assessment conducted.
-Ongoing 7.2.2.6. • Document relationships and dealings between the assessor and member prior to the assessment taking place.
+Develop formal detailed evaluation criteria to assess potential Quality Complete Assurance assessors that specify the number of years practising as a denturist.
+7.2.2.2.
+Develop formal detailed evaluation criteria to assess an applicant's Complete experience with the standards outlined in the CDO's Quality Assurance 7222 Manual and the RHPA.
+Commists 7.2.2.3.
+Introduce use of a skills matrix detailing the expertise and experience desired in an assessor.
+Complete 7.2.2.4.
+Complete a skills matrix for all applicants to provide an audit trail of the Complete rationale for the selection or rejection of assessors.
+7.2.2.5.
+Address potential conflicts of interest with each assessor by completing a Ongoing Conflict of Interest statement prior to each assessment.
+Note: Each assessor is now required to complete a Conflict of Interest 7.2.2.6 statement for each assessment conducted.
+Commission 7.2.2.6.
+Document relationships and dealings between the assessor and member prior to the assessment taking place.
+Complete 7 2 2 7 prior to the assessment taking place.
 Complete 7.2.2.7.
 Ensure elected members of Council do not serve as assessors.
-Complete 7.2.2.8. • Communicate the expertise and experience desired in an assessor when applications are requested from the membership.
-Complete
+Complete 7.2.2.8.
+Communicate the expertise and experience desired in an assessor when Complete applications are requested from the membership.